warleysr/ankipa/README.md

 ## Results

 After clicking on `Save` button, in few seconds a popup screen will appear showing details about your pornunciation.
-It shows the accuracy, fluency and overall pronunciation percentage scores, the amount of errors you committed and what words your pronounced correctly.
+It shows the percentage scores for accuracy, fluency and overall pronunciation , the amount of errors you committed and what words your pronounced correctly.
 When you hover your mouse in the words you can see details about the phonemes.
+The result screen looks like this:

 <img src="https://i.imgur.com/EFCk9Vs.png">